Pinjasaur/dotfiles/README.md

 ## Customizations

-Create a `.locals` for setting up any shell-specic settings (aliases, functions, exports, etc.).
+Create a `.bash.local` for setting up any shell-specic settings (aliases, functions, exports, etc.).

 There are also local configs for Vim (`.vimrc.local`) and tmux